leiferlab/NeRVEclustering/README.txt

 ScanBinaryImageStack.m - Gui to view raw .dat file movies.
-This also works with .avi files wormCLviewer.m - Gui to view darkfield worm images along with the centerline VisualzeWorm3danalysis.m - Gui to view straightened worm data along with tracked coordinates
+This also works with .avi files wormCLviewer.m - Gui to view darkfield worm images along with the centerline VisualzeWorm3danalysis.m - Gui to view straightened worm data along with tracked coordinates VisualizeTrackedData.m - Same as previous, but works on the unstraightened .dat file.

 #########################################################################
 FOLDER DATA REQUIREMENTS